Table Of Contents

 Here is a study showing it’s promising results

-Holy basil is different from the ordinary basil that you can find in your kitchen.
+Different from the ordinary basil that you can find in your kitchen.
 Unless your Thai.
-It's considered an excellent herb to increase mood and health in Thailand.
+Holy Basil is considered an excellent herb to increase mood and health in Thailand.

 There are many uses for Holy basil, but I don’t think it belongs in a testosterone booster.
 It may boost testosterone levels by the amount of zinc in it, but if you’re low on zinc, buying a zinc supplement will be just as effective and much cheaper.